merely-useful/py-rse/index.md

     She did some statistics during her degree, and has learned some R and Python by doing data science courses online, but has no formal training in programming.
-    Amira would like to tidy up the scripts, data sets, and reports she has created in order to share them with her colleagues.
+    Amira would like to tidy up the scripts, datasets, and reports she has created in order to share them with her colleagues.
     These lessons will show her how to do this.

 Jun Hsu
-:   completed an [Insight Data Science][insight] fellowship last year after doing a PhD in Geology
+:   completed an [Insight Data Science][insight] fellowship last year after doing a PhD in geology
     and now works for a company that does forensic audits.
     He uses a variety of machine learning and visualization packages, and would now like to turn some of his own work into an open source project.